wrapbook/cased-ruby/README.md

 ### Exporting events

-Exporting events from a Cased Policy allows you to provide users with exports of their own data or to respond to data requests.
+Exporting events from Cased allows you to provide users with exports of their own data or to respond to data requests.

 ```ruby
 require 'cased-ruby'